Bachelor’s Degree in Social Work

 Social justice is a core value embraced in the Code of Ethics of the National Association of Social Workers (NASW).
 The School of Social Work has integrated Catholic Social Teaching with the NASW Code of Ethics to develop Social Work for Social Justice: Ten Principles.
 This integration acknowledges the universality of these principles across faith traditions and provides a framework for strengthening the way in which we educate for service and justice.

-- The St. Catherine University – University of St. Thomas School of Social Work is ranked in the top 25% nationally by U.S. News and World Report.
+- The St. Catherine University – University of St. Thomas School of Social Work is ranked in the top third of programs nationally by U.S. News and World Report.